-If you are not fully satisfied with your bid writing ability and wondering what you could do to improve it, there is one simple solution you can implement today – start asking questions.
+If you are not fully satisfied with your bid writing ability and wondering what you could do to improve it, there is a simple solution you can implement today…

-Asking contracting authorities for clarification and feedback will give you so much useful information that’ll help make your bids noticeably stronger.
+Asking contracting authorities for clarification during the tendering process, and seeking feedback after, will give you valuable information that you can use to help make your bids noticeably stronger.

 ‘What are the most common mistakes suppliers make in their bids?’